hughsie/python-uswid/README.md

    with any versions than Java 9 and that's been end-of-support since 2018.

- * A [go implementation](https://github.com/veraison/swid) exists, but it doesn't currently build and requires the BIOS engineer to write actual code.
+ * A [go implementation](https://github.com/veraison/swid) exists, but it requires the BIOS engineer to write actual code.

 Installing
 ----------